davidamichelson/DIV6700/schedule.md

 1. How does the Qurʾan position itself as a reform movement vis-à-vis the monotheistic traditions of  Christianity and Judaism?
 2. In these sources, how do Christians and Muslims appeal to their shared monotheism to support the claims of their respective religions?

-## Week 10: Christians in Africa and Asia
+## Week 10: Christians in Africa and Asia <!--- swap these and but Asia first next time --->
 ### Monday, October 24: Lecture on Christianity in Africa

 *Primary Sources*